 Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 In gymnastics, every detail matters—from the tightness of your handstand to the firmness of your hairstyle.
-Hair that falls loose during a back handspring or obscures your vision on beam doesn’t just look messy—it can be a real distraction or even a safety hazard.
+Hair that slips loose during a back handspring or falls across your vision on beam doesn’t just look messy—it can be distracting and, in some cases, a safety hazard.

-The USA Gymnastics Women’s Development Program makes it clear:
+The USA Gymnastics Women’s Development Program is clear on this point:

 “Hair should be secured away from face – should NOT obscure vision of apparatus.”

-And yes—failure to follow this guideline can result in a deduction of 0.20, especially if it remains uncorrected after a warning.
+And yes, failure to follow this guideline can result in a 0.20 deduction, especially if it remains uncorrected after a warning.

 (Source: USA Gymnastics Development Program Code of Points, p.
 7)